 What are the Signs and Symptoms of Low Self Esteem in Teens?

 Treatments for low self-esteem

-There are many daily practices that you can incorporate for your teen to improve her low self-esteem, including affirmations, exercise, and journaling.
+There are many daily practices that you can incorporate for your teen to improve their low self-esteem, including affirmations, exercise, and journaling.
 Because low self-esteem is a very ingrained belief about oneself, it can also be beneficial to pursue individual and/or group therapy for your teen.
-This will help her work through core beliefs or experiences that are holding her back.
+This will help their work through core beliefs or experiences that are holding their back.

-Also having your teen take the time to identify what is important to her and what she values.
-Let this be open ended and open to interpretation – the more she understands and values herself and her opinions, the more she will practice self-compassion and self love.
+Also having your teen take the time to identify what is important to their and what they values.
+Let this be open ended and open to interpretation – the more they understands and values herself and their opinions, the more they will practice self-compassion and self love.